Guderian2nd/TrueHistoryAI/AI Rules.md

 IF BuildingProdResource is Tech AND (Tech is TechLow OR NeedTech is High) THEN BuildResourceBuilding is High

-IF BuildingProdResource is Tech AND (Gold is GoldMedium OR NeedGold is Medium) THEN BuildResourceBuilding is Medium
+IF BuildingProdResource is Tech AND (Tech is TechMedium OR NeedTech is Medium) THEN BuildResourceBuilding is Medium

-IF BuildingProdResource is Gold AND (Gold is GoldHigh OR NeedGold is Low) THEN BuildResourceBuilding is Low
+IF BuildingProdResource is Tech AND (Tech is TechHigh OR NeedTech is Low) THEN BuildResourceBuilding is Low

-IF BuildingProdResource is Gold AND (Gold is GoldVeryHigh OR NeedGold is VeryLow) THEN BuildResourceBuilding is VeryLow
+IF BuildingProdResource is Tech AND (Tech is GoldVeryHigh OR NeedTech is VeryLow) THEN BuildResourceBuilding is VeryLow

 .